Home > Music > Hashivenu

 The text of the prayer is from Lamentations 5:21:

-This hauntingly beautiful melody in the melodic minor scale, a square round for 3 voices, was composed to this text by מאיר בן אורי Meir Ben-Uri (1908..1983), an Israeli architect, composer, director, painter, illustrator, and copper-plate engraver, born Maximilian Vasbotzky in Riga, Latvia.
+This hauntingly beautiful melody in the key of B harmonic minor, a square round for 3 voices, was composed to this text by מאיר בן אורי Meir Ben-Uri (1908..1983), an Israeli architect, composer, director, painter, illustrator, and copper-plate engraver, born Maximilian Vasbotzky in Riga, Latvia.

 Site designed by Andreas Wittenstein